Massacre of the Innocents: In Christian art

 Medieval liturgical drama recounted Biblical events, including Herod's slaughter of the innocents.
-The Pageant of the Shearmen and Tailors, performed in Coventry, England, included a haunting song about the episode, now known as the Coventry Carol.
-The Ordo Rachelis tradition of four plays includes the Flight into Egypt, Herod's succession by Archelaus, the return from Egypt, as well as the Massacre all centered on Rachel weeping in fulfillment of Jeremiah's prophecy.
+The Pageant of the Shearmen and Tailors, performed in Coventry, England, included a haunting song about the episode now known as the Coventry Carol.
+The Ordo Rachelis tradition of four plays includes the Flight into Egypt, Herod's succession by Archelaus, the return from Egypt, as well as the Massacre, all centered on Rachel weeping in fulfillment of Jeremiah's prophecy.
 These events were likewise in one of the medieval N-Town Plays.

 The "Coventry Carol" is a Christmas carol dating from the 16th century.
 The carol was performed in Coventry in England as part of a mystery play called The Pageant of the Shearmen and Tailors.
 The play depicts the Christmas story from chapter two in the Gospel of Matthew.
 The carol refers to the Massacre of the Innocents, in which Herod ordered all male infants two years old and under in Bethlehem to be killed.
 The lyrics of this haunting carol represent a mother's lament for her doomed child.
-It is the only carol that has survived from this play.
 The author is unknown.
-The oldest known text was written down by Robert Croo in 1534, and the oldest known printing of the melody dates from 1591.
+The oldest known text was written down by Robert Croo in 1534, and the melody dates from 1591.
 The carol is traditionally sung a cappella.

-The 17th Century Dutch Christmas song O Kerstnacht, schoner dan de dagen, while beginning with a reference to Christmas Night, is about the Massacre of the Innocents.
-The Dutch progressive rock band Focus recorded in 1974 the first two verses of the song for their album Hamburger Concerto.
+The 17th century Dutch Christmas song O Kerstnacht, schoner dan de dagen, while beginning with a reference to Christmas Night, is about the Massacre of the Innocents.
+In 1974, the Dutch progressive rock band Focus recorded the first two verses of the song for their album Hamburger Concerto.

 The theme of the "Massacre of the Innocents" has provided artists of many nationalities with opportunities to compose complicated depictions of massed bodies in violent action.
 It was an alternative to the Flight into Egypt in cycles of the Life of the Virgin.
 It decreased in popularity in Gothic art, but revived in the larger works of the Renaissance, when artists took inspiration for their "Massacres" from Roman reliefs of the battle of the Lapiths and Centaurs to the extent that they showed the figures heroically nude.
 The horrific subject matter of the Massacre of the Innocents also provided a comparison of ancient brutalities with the brutalities of the early modern period, during the period of religious wars that followed the Reformation – Bruegel's versions show the soldiers carrying banners with the Habsburg double-headed eagle.